Updated: February 1, 2022

 When I first visited in 2009, I stayed with my best friend who was living in the heart of Recoleta.

-When my parents came to visit me in Buenos Aires, this is where he met my parents.
+And when my parents came to visit me in Buenos Aires, this is where he met my parents.

 I’ll write about all of the highlights you can’t miss in this post, there’s a lot!
-And I’ll be mentioning them in an order that would make a great walking tour.

 Don’t miss the list of my favorite restaurants and bars at the end.